 - A. We will announce preliminary voting results at the Annual Meeting.
-We will also disclose voting results on a Form 8-K filed with the SEC, within four business days after the Annual Meeting. - Q: Who was our independent public accountant for the year ending December 31, 2020?
-Will they be represented at the Annual Meeting? - A. BDO USA, LLP was the independent registered public accounting firm that audited our financial statements for the year ending December 31, 2020.
-We expect a representative of BDO USA, LLP to be present at the Annual Meeting.
+We will also disclose voting results on a Form 8-K filed with the SEC, within four business days after the Annual Meeting. - Q: Who was our independent public accountant for the year ending December 31, 2021?
+Will they be represented at the Annual Meeting? - A. In September 2021, the Company dismissed BDO USA, LLP as its independent registered public accounting firm and retained KPMG LLP as its independent registered public accounting firm.
+KPMG LLP audited our financial statements for the year ending December 31, 2021.
+We expect a representative of KPMG LLP to be present at the Annual Meeting.
 The representative will have an opportunity to make a statement and will be available to answer your questions.